Chapter 40. Home Inspector Licensing Regulations

 18VAC15-40-35.
 Qualifications for the new residential structure specialty.

 1. Hold a current and valid home inspector license.
-An applicant who does not hold a current and valid home inspector license shall apply for such licensure and meet the requirements contained in 18VAC15-40-30 and 18VAC15-40-32.
+An applicant who does not hold a current and valid home inspector license must apply for such licensure and meet the requirements contained in 18VAC15-40-30 and 18VAC15-40-32.

 Statutory Authority